The Sealion And The Guy Who Survived Jumping Off The Golden Gate Bridge

-It seems to me that people who prevail in spite of their obvious victimhood, are people who successfully architected a life around them that is so rich in meaning that it justifies their suffering.
+It seems to me that people who prevail despite their apparent victimhood, are people who have successfully architected a life around them that is so rich in meaning that it justifies their suffering.

 It is your responsibility to forge a powerful alliance with yourself and say yes to life and yes to yourself.

-And who knows, maybe if you become everything you can be, you discover that there is a Sea lion in you waiting to happen.
+And, who knows, maybe if you become everything you can be, you will discover that there is a Sealion in you waiting to happen.

 Thank you for reading,